hackclub/OnBoard/projects/Card-Marios/README.md

 Following Maggies tutorial I wanted to give a try to make a custom business card with my name.
 So that is what I did, with KiCad on my hand I completed the project!

+Note: I took a screenshot of the order screen and not the review screen because there wasn't an option to Pay Later.

 ## Plan
 ##### How much is it going to cost?
 What's your timeline?
 | ITEM            | COST     |